arangodb/docs/3.11/aql/operations-replace.md

 ### `ignoreRevs`

-In order to not accidentally overwrite documents that have been updated since you last fetched them, you can use the option `ignoreRevs` to either let ArangoDB compare the `_rev` value and only succeed if they still match, or let ArangoDB ignore them (default):
+In order to not accidentally overwrite documents that have been modified since you last fetched them, you can use the option `ignoreRevs` to either let ArangoDB compare the `_rev` value and only succeed if they still match, or let ArangoDB ignore them (default):